Part 5. Validate the Setup#

 docker exec -it oai-ext-dn /bin/bash

-Start Aerial cuBB on the gNB#
+Start the Aerial cuBB Container and Build the Source Code#

 Follow the Aerial cuBB documentation to build and run the cuphycontroller.
 The following instructions are for building and setting up the environment for running cuphycontroller.
 The following commands must be run from inside the cuBB container.